General Liability Self-Insurance

 Coverage

-The UC self-insured program was established in 1986 to provide broad coverage for the University's legal or “tort” liability which arises from University activities.
+The UC self-insured program was established in 1986 to provide broad coverage for the University's legal or “tort” liability arising from University activities.
 The intent of this program is to provide protection for mistakes (or “negligence”) by UCSF employees resulting in personal or bodily injury or damage to third parties.
-Coverage is applicable worldwide.
-Liability may arise from the way an elevator is maintained; the way employees conduct their job duties; or the way employees operate University-owned vehicles or equipment.
-The program is divided into three areas: General Liability, Auto Liability and Employment Practices Liability.
-The entire program is described in Business and Finance Bulletin BUS-81.
+Coverage is applicable worldwide and may arise from how elevators are maintained, how employees conduct duties, or how they operate University-owned vehicles or equipment.
+The program covers three areas: General Liability, Auto Liability, and Employment Practices Liability.
+Details are available in Business and Finance Bulletin BUS-81.

-Coverage applies to all University departments and auxiliary enterprises, officers, agents and employees (including registered volunteers).
-Coverage is further extended to students enrolled in a formal training program while engaged in activities which are in the course and scope of their studies.
+Coverage applies to all University departments and auxiliary enterprises, officers, agents, and employees (including registered volunteers).
+It also extends to students enrolled in formal training programs when acting within the course and scope of their studies.

 Premiums